If you're pregnant and considering an abortion, find out who to talk to and where and when an abortion can take place.

-Waiting times vary around the country but, as a rule, you shouldn’t have to wait for more than three weeks from your initial appointment to having an abortion.
+Waiting times vary around the country, but, as a rule, you should not have to wait for more than two weeks from your initial appointment to having an abortion.

 Can I be refused an abortion?

 It's rare for anyone to be refused an abortion.
-A doctor may have moral objections to abortion, but if that’s the case they should refer you to another doctor who can help.
-It can be very difficult to get later abortions, so the earlier you seek help the better.
+A doctor may have moral objections to abortion, but if that’s the case they should refer you to another doctor or nurse who can help.
+It can be difficult to get later abortions, so the earlier you seek help the better.

 Will it be confidential?